MrFarland/Encyclopedia-Exandria/module/51-alabaster_sierras.md

 **^Type:^** ^Coastal^ ^&^ ^Underwater^

-The [Parchwood Bay](parchwood-bay) is a large, island-choked bay located along the western side of the [Shearing Channel](shearing-channel).
-The bay is littered with thousands of rocky, heavily-wooded islands.
+The [Parchwood Bay](parchwood-bay) is a large, island-choked bay located along the western side of the perilous [Shearing Channel](shearing-channel).
+While the bay seems like an excellent shelter from the many storms that plague the channel, the bay is every bit as dangerous.
+The bay is a veritable maze of islands and many a captain has lost their way in the bay and smashed into one of the many rocky shoals lurking beneath the surface.

-At first glance, the bay seems like a good place for ships to ride out one of the many storms that plague the perilous [Shearing Channel](shearing-channel).
-The hundreds of islands and hidden coves provide

-Unfortunately for many a captain, ships can easily become lost in the maze of islands and wreck on any of the numerous rocky shoals that hide beneath the surface of the deceptively calm waters of the bay.
+(print-page)

+In addition to the environmental dangers, some of the braver pirates operating out of [Darktow](darktow) have been known to hide in the bay and strike at the ships traversing the [channel](shearing-channel).

 *^Canon^ ^Consistency:^ **^Medium^** ^-^ ^(Unnamed^ ^in^ ^official^ ^sources.)^*

-(print-page)